Skip to main content

 answer = await client.query.run("What are the top whale movements on Base?")

-print(answer.response) # AI-synthesized text
+print(answer.response) # response text or summary

 print(answer.tools_used) # [QueryToolUsage(id, name, skill_calls)]